Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

 A do-while loop is a structure that repeats our instructions while a condition is met.
-What makes it different from other loops is that it always executes the code at least once, even if the condition is false from the beginning.
+What differentiates it from other loops is that it always executes the code at least once, even if the condition is false from the beginning.

-- First, the code inside the loop is executed.
+• First, the code inside the loop executes.

-- If the condition is true, the code is executed again.
+• If the condition is true, the code executes again.
 If it’s false, the loop ends.

-This type of loop is useful when we want to make sure the code block is executed at least once, regardless of the condition.
+This type of loop is useful when we want to ensure that the code block executes at least once, regardless of the condition.
 Here’s an example:

 int number = 1;